DigitalPhonetics/IMS-Toucan/README.md

 IMS Toucan is a toolkit for training, using, and teaching state-of-the-art Text-to-Speech Synthesis, developed at the **Institute for Natural Language Processing (IMS), University of Stuttgart, Germany**, official home of the massively multilingual ToucanTTS system.
 Our system is fast, controllable, and doesn't require a ton of compute.

 If you find this repo useful, consider giving it a star. ⭐ Large numbers make me happy, and they are quite motivating.
 And if you want to motivate me even more, you can consider [sponsoring this toolkit](https://github.com/sponsors/Flux9665).
 GitHub Sponsors is the only place where you can do this.
 Unfortunately I noticed there are scammers pretending to be the creator of this toolkit on other platforms.
 The code and the models are absolutely free, don't let anyone try to sell this to you.
-Thanks to the generous support of huggingface🤗, we even have an [instance of the model running on a GPU](https://huggingface.co/spaces/Flux9665/MassivelyMultilingualTTS) free for anyone to use.
+Thanks to the generous support of Hugging Face🤗, we even have an [instance of the model running on a GPU](https://huggingface.co/spaces/Flux9665/MassivelyMultilingualTTS) free for anyone to use.

 <br>